Your Immigration Responsibilities Concerning Your Academic Studies:

 - Ensure you complete administrative enrolment and module registration on time when requested by the University.
 Attend ID check events when requested.

 - Upload your passport and current visa or Biometric Residence Permit or Share Code (for digital visas) when requested by the University.

 - Attend University Contact Point events when requested by the University.

 - Meet the engagement and attendance requirements of your course and submit course work as required (ensuring that you meet the progression and attendance requirements of your programme with no significant gaps or absences).

 - Attend all exams as required.
 If you are unable to attend an exam you must notify the Student Immigration Team at firstname.lastname@example.org within 24 hours.

 - If you miss a compulsory or prescribed class for any reason you should submit an electronic self-certification form, which can be found via the Student Portal.
 If your absence is due to illness for seven days or longer then you are required to submit a medical certificate.
 This should be submitted to Student Administration.

 - Notify email@example.com should you wish to embark on an assessed work placement.
-You must always comply with the working restrictions as stated on your T4 visa.
+You must always comply with the working restrictions as stated on your Student Visa.